 Current helicopter inspections:

-North Queensland - July to early October 2017*
+South East Queensland – October to early November 2017*

 During our patrols, you may notice a helicopter flying at a low